haydemtzl/starlingx/patch_elimination/live_migration_patches.md

 - NUMA: Non-uniform memory access (NUMA) is a computer memory design used in multiprocessing, where the memory access time depends on the memory location relative to the processor.
 [Wikipedia](https://en.wikipedia.org/wiki/Non-uniform_memory_access)
 - Live Migration: Live-migrating an instance means moving its virtual machine to a different OpenStack Compute server while the instance continues running.
 [Openstack Compute Nova](https://docs.openstack.org/nova/pike/admin/live-migration-usage.html)
 - PCI pass through allows compute nodes to pass a physical PCI device to a hosted VM.
 This can be used for direct access to a PCI device inside the VM.
 [OpenStack Charms Deployment Guide](https://docs.openstack.org/project-deploy-guide/charm-deployment-guide/latest/app-pci-passthrough-gpu.html)
+- Glance: The Image service (glance) project provides a service where users can upload and discover data assets that are meant to be used with other services.
+This currently includes images and metadata definitions.
+[Homepage](https://docs.openstack.org/glance/latest/)
+-

 ## General